rtoal/ple/ruby/README.md

 ruby top_ten_scorers.rb < ../test/wnba_input
 ```

-Running the command `ruby` with no arguments gives you a repl.
+Running the command `irb` with no arguments gives you a repl.

 To run the tests on a Unix-like shell: